tinne26/etxt/test/README.md

 ok      github.com/tinne26/etxt/emask   0.315s  coverage: 74.0% of statements
 ```

 Scripts also include generation of static documentation, coverage and some benchmarking of custom rasterizers.
-Some of them even have `.bat` versions for Windows users.
+For Window users, `.bat` versions are provided in some cases.

 [^1]: The Ebitengine test results are almost irrelevant and only exist to detect build problems.
 It's not easy to test with Ebitengine images (you need to spawn separate processes that use `RunGame()` directly from the tests), so the only tests run are those that don't require any rasterization targets, which are already included in the `gtxt` tests.